Intro

 I'm even scared to talk about it right now because i've always experienced when i looked forward to something really bad or when i kept thinking of it, it just didn't happen.
 It could be anything from just an appointment to this.
 Maybe even a vacation.
 But when i thought about it once and never again then it will happen.
 Like when i was a kid i wanted to go to Scotland because of Harry Potter but never thought about it years later, until 2 years ago i actually went there.
 Also with applying to my own school i was like 'yeah nvm they're not gonna accept me. i gotta accept the failed attempt.'
 But eventually i got in.
 So i tend to keep holding on to that mindset of waiting for the surprise rather than thinking about the expectations.

 Oh and we didn't even learn about handy tricks of layering while animating with TVpaint using different colors for certain limbs or something.
 Idk how that works yet.
 Someone from another year went to do internship and he said they've learned WAY MORE shit from that studio about 2d animation than at school.
 Which is also a good sign but also kinda upsetting.
 I believe it's handy to already know a few important tricks and stuff and then learn a bit more about it to be able to apply it to a professional workfield.
+So i really hope to learn these missing essentials at that school in Switzerland, based on their semester table.

 Sorry that i went for a kinda negative rant.
 I'm just eager to learn some visdev essentials of how to make my animations stand out more to not only get drawn by the story but also the visual aspects of it.
 In addition to that i want to be able to know how the professional field works on these things while applying these essentials.

-some bullshit ig At the beginning of the new year we had to set some goals we want to achieve.
+At the beginning of the new year we had to set some goals we want to achieve.
 We were going to start working on our experimental animations, thinking how we were about to step out of our comfortzones.
 We had to make them within 4 hours.

 For me i didn't really know what my comfortzone was so i was planning to just find out on the way during the making of it.
 Looking back on all the animations i've made,I realized i saw every project as a schoolproject instead of mixing it with my own personal journey.
 Like it felt like i had to make it for the teachers and not for myself aswell.